Steve Gunn (musician)

-Steve Gunn (born in Lansdowne, Pennsylvania, United States) is an American singer-songwriter based in Brooklyn.
+Steve Gunn (born April 20, 1977, in Lansdowne, Pennsylvania, United States) is an American singer-songwriter based in Brooklyn.

+Biography

 He studied art and music at Temple University before moving to New York City.
 Gunn was formerly a guitarist in Kurt Vile's backing band, The Violators.

 Gunn has stated that his musical influences include Michael Chapman, La Monte Young, Indian music, John Fahey, Jack Rose, Robbie Basho, and Sandy Bull.

-In 2021 he as a solo artist was inter alia part of the Newport Folk Festival in July.
+In July 2021 he performed as a solo act at the Newport Folk Festival.

-His album Other you (Matador, 2021) comprises 11 tracks all written by himself, among them an instrumental duet with harpist Mary Lattimore.
-A reviewer stated: "However dreamy it gets, you stay wide awake throughout."
+Gunn's album Other You (Matador, 2021) comprises 11 tracks all written by himself, among them an instrumental duet with harpist Mary Lattimore.
+Reviewing the album for Aquarium Drunkard, Tyler Wilcox stated: "However dreamy it gets, you stay wide awake throughout."